whosonfirst/go-whosonfirst-geoparquet/README.md

 Go package to produce `planetlabs/gpq` -compatible input to generate GeoParquet files using the `whosonfirst/go-whosonfirst-iterwriter` and `whosonfirst/go-writer-featurecollection` packages.

+_This should still be considered work in progress.
+Things are settling down but might still change._

 ## Example

 Used in conjunction with the [planetlabs/gpq](https://github.com/planetlabs/gpq) tool.
 The hope is that [the internals of the `gpq` tool will be exposed as public-facing library code](https://github.com/planetlabs/gpq/issues/113) so that the final database can be written in a single command.
 That is still not possible today.